Skip to content

 The city is unique because there are few major “sights” you feel obligated to see.
 For example, take Rome or Paris.
 When visiting either of these European cities, there is a long list of major must-see sights you must cram into your time there.

-I make this comparison when I talk to people about traveling to Lisbon because I want to describe what it’s like to experience this city accurately.
+I make this comparison when I talk to people about traveling to Lisbon because I want to accurately describe what it’s like to experience this city.
 This is not to say that either type of travel experience is better or worse.
 The goal is to highlight that visiting Lisbon feels much different than some of the other capital cities in Europe.

-Since Lisbon has a limited list of major sights to visit, I travel much slower here than in other destinations.
+Since Lisbon has a limited list of major sights to visit, I travel much more slowly here than in other destinations.
 And that’s a nice, refreshing change.
 It’s likely one of the reasons that I love my time in Lisbon so much.

 If you want to get out of the city, check out these amazing day trips from Lisbon.